nezhmar/Hummingbird/README.md

 # Hummingbird
- A simple repo for simple folks
+ A minimalist repo for simple folks